evmos/academy/docs/developers/guides/query-balances.md

 # Query Balances

-Learn how to query balances of IBC Cosmos Coins and ERC-20s on Evmos. {synopsis}
+Learn how to query balances of IBC Cosmos Coins and ERC-20s on Evmos.

 This guide will cover the following query methods: